How Much Equity Should You Offer Angel Investors in 2026

 Angel investors take a large risk in investing, and the time for them to see a return is often lengthy, if ever.
 If the startup venture fails, angel investors will not see a profit at all.
 Early investors usually can expect to see returns within an average of five to seven years.
 Some investments can take as long as ten years to see a return.
 Angel investors typically seek to recoup their initial investment at least and earn a return profit.

 Receiving funding from angel investors usually requires giving them a percentage of your company in return for their financial backing.
 Be sure you know your company’s valuation to help you determine a fair share between you and your investors.
-You can expect, on average, to provide angels with at least 20 percent of your startup during the initial stages of building your business.
+You can expect on average to provide angels with 15 to 20 percent of your startup during the initial stages of building your business.
 While the investment may seem like a lot in the beginning stages, you’re receiving valuable money that can help you turn your idea into a reality.
+When you are ready to pitch, you can search 125,000+ angel investors and VC firms by stage, market, and location.

 Try a 3-day free trial to: